In-Store Shopping Vs. Online Shopping

 Customers’ In-Store Shopping Preferences

 Shopping in-store is still highly popular today.
 Even though online shopping has become significantly more popular, most shoppers still make in-store purchases.
-This enables shoppers to take advantage of special discounts, cut shipping costs, and see the product before purchasing.
+This lets shoppers take advantage of special discounts, cut shipping costs, and see the product before purchasing.

 Moreover, some types of in-store purchases will never go away.
 These are businesses that offer in-person service, food and beverages, and a variety of other services.